sympy/sympy/doc/src/modules/solvers/solveset.rst

 Why not use Dictionary as Output?

   Dictionary are easy to deal with programatically but mathematically they are not very precise and use of them can quickly lead to inconsistency and a lot of confusion.
 For example addition of two solutions is a fairly valid operation but dictionaries by themselves have no add operation.
-Since we are representing solutions as dictionary we can define a custom add operation where value of x variable is added with value of other x variable and value of y variable with the value of other y variable.
+Since we are representing solutions as dictionary we can define a custom add operation where value of `x` variable is added with value of other `x` variable and value of `y` variable with the value of other `y` variable.
 But what if the user tries to add solution of two equations which have different sets of variables?
-Say one has x and y as variables and other has u and v?
-We cannot allow this addition because the keys of dictionaries are unordered but this behavior will be inconsistent with the one variable case because it will be absurd to not to allow addition of two numbers, say one obtained by solution of x = 1 and other by solving y = 2.
+  Say one has `x` and `y` as variables and other has `u` and `v`?
+We cannot allow this addition because the keys of dictionaries are unordered but this behavior will be inconsistent with the one variable case because it will be absurd to not to allow addition of two numbers, say one obtained by solution of `x = 1` and other by solving `y = 2`.

 What is this domain argument about?